ENCCS/documents-for-publications/qc-colonyos-tutorial/erikk_blog_bpg.md

 # Distributed Quantum Computing of Electronic Structure with ColonyOS

+**Quantum computing is evolving rapidly across the globe and Europe is no exception, with investments powering new research frontiers and integrating technologies.
+But how do researchers and engineers efficiently orchestrate complex quantum computations across diverse hardware, given that classical and quantum hardware need to work side-by-side to achieve the end goal of the calculation(s)?
+This post explores how ColonyOS can transform and ease distributed quantum computing workflows.**

 ## Introduction

 Significant investments are being made in quantum computing across Europe.
 A key challenge in this rapidly evolving landscape is the development of frameworks that enable efficient orchestration of quantum computations.
 These frameworks must ensure that problem formulations are optimized and executed on the most suitable hardware.

 ## Problem Statement

-Researchers and innovators in quantum life sciences, materials sciences etc. require the ability to develop and test algorithms locally on their personal computers before scaling them up to more complex environments.
+Researchers and innovators in quantum life sciences, materials sciences and other deciplines require the ability to develop and test algorithms locally on their personal computers before scaling them up to more complex environments.
 This iterative process involves expanding the algorithm in terms of parameters, noise models, and system complexity.
 One common approach is to define a grid of hyperparameters, such as:

 ```python
 hyperparam_grid = [